henu/opiniondb/README.md

 ### TagCloud

-Tag cloud system consists from three parts:
+Tag cloud system consists of three parts:

-1. Group of tag clouds.
-This is the space where all the magic happens.
-2. Tag clouds.
-Each of these belong to one group of tag clouds.
-3. Individual tags.
-Each of these belong to a group.
-They can also belong to any of the clouds that are in the same group that they belong.
+1. Group.
+This gathers multiple clouds into a tag system.
+It can be used to find all used tags.
+There can be many of these, but usually just one is needed.
+2. Clouds.
+These represent entities that can be tagge, for example a news article.
+3. Tags.
+These can be assigned to clouds.
+Each tag can belong to as many clouds as you want, but only once per cloud.

 Here are some usage examples:

 ```
 cloud.addTag('Some tag', user)
 cloud.removeTag('another_tag' user)

 tags_for_this_cloud = cloud.getTagsFor(user)
-tags_from_same_cloud_to_anon = cloud.getTagsFor(None)
+tags_from_same_cloud_to_anonymous_user = cloud.getTagsFor(None)

+some_tag = tags_for_this_cloud[0]

-clouds_where_this_tag_belongs_to = tas_for_this_cloud[0].getCloudsFor(user)
+clouds_where_this_tag_belongs_to = some_tag.getCloudsFor(user)

 all_tags_of_group = group.getAllTagsAndCountsFor(user)
-all_tags_of_group_for_anon = group.getAllTagsAndCountsFor(None)
+all_tags_of_group_for_anonymous_user = group.getAllTagsAndCountsFor(None)
 ```